jazzychad/DMmateBeta/README.md

 ### Drag/drop to install

 Drag and drop the .mobileprovision and .app files onto the iTunes icon in your dock to install onto your phone.
+This will only work if you are an official beta tester of DMmate and have given me your device UDID previously.
+Otherwise, you won't be able to run the app.

 ### Enjoy DMmate!